Birth and Conception in Hinduism

 No ritual is complete in Hinduism in which food is not offered to someone or accepted by someone.
 The main purpose of a ritual is nourishment of the gods, humans, ancestors and other beings.
 The food is symbolic of all materiality and energy.
 A ritual is the means to their transformation and transference.
 So is the case with the ritual of life.
 The life of an individual upon earth begins with an offering of food to the body in a symbolic ritual and ends with an offering of the body as food to the god of fire.

-When the semen is released into the female through sexual union, the soul finds its way into her womb and becomes part of the mother's body.
+When the male seed is released into the female through sexual union, the soul finds its way into her womb and becomes part of the mother's body.
 The mother nourishes the embryo as if it is her own limb.
 The soul rests in her womb until the appointed time.
 This is the second birth of the soul, birth in the body of the mother.
 Finally, when the child emerges out of the womb, it becomes its own self, with its own body.
 This is considered the third birth, birth in one's own body.

 Thus, in the Upanishad we find a different concept of how beings are born.
 Behind the visible physical process of birth is hidden a transcendental process.
 Conception arises from the union of not two but three souls.
 The soul of the child first enters the body of the father, and later that of the mother, before it enters its own.
 Its destiny is shaped by its past deeds, since its depends upon its karma to find its parents and let the conception happen.